 • 1964 July 12 — Newspaper ad — H & H as a Continental Coffee division

-A San Antonio Express advertisement congratulating Santa Rosa Medical Center on choosing H & H Coffee carries a footer line reading “A Division of the Continental Coffee Co.”
+A San Antonio Express advertisement on 12 July 1964 congratulating Santa Rosa Medical Center on its anniversary carries a footer line reading “A Division of the Continental Coffee Co.”—the first clear newspaper-advertising confirmation that H&H was operating as a Continental division rather than an independent company.

 • 1967 April 3 — Continental Coffee at Hoffmann-Hayman Warehouse Co. (deed record)